Trump insists Alabama was threatened by Dorian, shares forecast model

 CLICK HERE TO GET THE FOX NEWS APP

-Trump was then asked about the apparent marker markings, to which he replied: "I don't know."
+Trump was then asked about the apparent marker markings, to which he replied, "I don't know."

 Trump also tweeted a map Wednesday night saying “this was the originally projected path of the Hurricane in its early stages.”